mohammadtawfik/aerolearn_ai/code_summary.md

 This module defines the event classes and types used throughout the system for inter-component communication.
 It provides a type-safe way to define and handle events.

+Event types can be accessed either through the EventType enum (for type checking and IDE support) or through the category-specific classes (SystemEventType, ContentEventType, etc.) for organizational clarity.

 **Classes:**

+- `EventType`
+ (inherits from: enum.Enum)

+  General event type enumeration for core system/event bus usage.

 - `EventPriority`
  (inherits from: enum.IntEnum)